algosup/2023-2024-project-3-virtual-processor-team-8/User_Manual.md

 There are 26 general-purpose registers available, named `ra`, `rb`, `rc` ... `ry`, `rz`.

-The memory is also accessible through special instructions, `prt` and `prf`, which can be used in the range of a variable named `MAX_VMEMORY` (default value is 256) located in the `interpreter.h` file at line 4.
+The memory is also accessible through special instructions, `prt` and `prf`, which can be used in the range of a variable named `MAX_VMEMORY` (default value is 256) located in the `Src/interpreter.h` file at line 4.
 To change the value of the memory, you will need to change the value of the variable.
 ```c
 #define MAX_VMEMORY 256